marjoleinF/Speech-prosody-workshop-trees/README.md

 ## Workshop on GLMM and GAM trees by Marjolein Fokkema

-This folder will contain all materials for the workshop.
+This folder contains all materials for the workshop.
 All data files have the extension .rda.

+There were three topics covered in the workshop:

+Part I: Trees and mixed-effects model trees.

+Part II: Subgroup detection in longitudinal data: Partitioning linear and parametric spline models.

+Part III: Subgroup detection in smoothing splines: Partitioning semi-parametric spline models.

+There are two folder on this repository, with self-explanatory names:

+Presentation slides

+Code, instructions and data

-Before running the R script, make sure to update to or install the latest versions of R from https://cran.r-project.org/.
+Before running the R analyses, make sure to update to or install the latest versions of R from https://cran.r-project.org/.